Blog

 Trainable obstacles

 On its way from the air to the muscles, oxygen encounters a number of obstacles.
-First, it has to pass through the lungs and into the blood vessels, then a weak heart can prevent oxygen from being pumped efficiently to the rest of the body.
+First, it has to pass through the lungs and into the bloodstream.
+A weak heart can prevent oxygen from being pumped efficiently to the rest of the body.
 The final obstacle on the way to the muscles is the blood vessels, and both stiff blood vessels and a poorly developed network of blood vessels can slow down the flow of oxygen to the muscles.

 In other words, your fitness level tells something about the status of many important parts of your body.
 With the right physical activity, it is possible to improve the function of the heart, blood vessels and muscles (6, 7, 8) - and thus increase your fitness level (9).